-American Preparatory Academy is a Liberal Arts, classical education school model.
-We adhere to the concept of the Trivium, as interpreted to represent three stages of knowledge acquisition.
+American Preparatory Academy is a liberal arts, classical education school model.
+In the modern sense, this means that we teach a broad range of topics as opposed to "specializing" or teaching vocational skills.
+In a traditional sense, it means that we adhere to the concept of the Trivium, as interpreted to represent three stages of knowledge acquisition.
 The Grammar phase is identified with the young child (0-9), who easily memorizes songs, poems and factual knowledge.
 The Logic phase (9-14) is identified with learners "connecting" their factual knowledge in a logical manner, "making sense" of things.
-The Rhetorical Phase (14-beyond) is that in which students learn to coherently and persuasively defend their logic in writing and speech.
-(In medieval times, these three designations were the actual subjects of study preceding the study of arithmetic, geometry, astronomy, and music.)
+The Rhetoric Phase (14-beyond) is that in which students learn to coherently and persuasively defend their logic in writing and speech.
+(In medieval times, these three designations were subjects of study preceding the study of arithmetic, geometry, astronomy, and music.)

-Virtuous Character Development - Builders and Ambassadors Programs
+Virtuous Character Development

 In order to establish an excellent institution and a loving, positive atmosphere at American Prep, we must build a foundation of virtuous character in our students and ourselves.
 We also believe that mental training goes hand-in-hand with the formation of a good character.
-We have firmly planted these ideals into our institution through a district-wide "Builders" theme.
+We have firmly planted these ideals into our institution through the district-wide "Builders" theme and Ambassadors Program.
 All staff, parents, and students work together to "build" our great school on the following principles.